 Participating in MAP testing helps the UO develop strategies that local officials and university leaders can enact to suppress the spread of COVID-19 in our community.

 What to Expect at Your MAP COVID-19 Test

 On testing day, please show up to the testing site at your scheduled time.
-At this time, all testing will occur at the Matthew Knight Arena.
+At this time, all testing takes place at either Matthew Knight Arena or McArthur Court.
+The testing location will be posted alongside each date.
 Please enter via the western entrance.